New Approach to the Stability of Chemical Reaction Networks: Piecewise Linear in Rates Lyapunov Functions: Necessary Conditions for the Existence of PWLR functions

 \subsection{Property of the Jacobian of $\mathscr P$ Networks}

-We have shown in Corollary \ref{cor1} that networks in $\mathscr P$ with bounded trajectories and satisfying the LaSalle's condition cannot have multiple isolated stoichiometrically compatible equilibria.
+We have shown in Corollary \ref{cor1} that networks in $\mathscr P$ with bounded trajectories and satisfying the LaSalle's condition can not have multiple isolated stoichiometrically compatible equilibria.
 In this subsection, we present a result along these lines by showing that the Jacobian matrix of networks belonging to $\mathscr P$ satisfies a property that has strong implications on uniqueness of equilibria and the injectivity of the map $F(x)=\Gamma R(x)$. \\ In order to introduce it, we need to define some notation.
 A matrix is said to be a $P$ matrix if all its principal minors are positive, and is said to be $P_0$ if all its principal minors are nonnegative.
 In particular, it encompasses $M$-matrices as a subclass.
 We state our next theorem as follows:

 \begin{theorem} Given $\Gamma$.
-If $\mathscr N_\Gamma \subset \mathscr P$, then the jacobian $-\Gamma \frac{\partial R}{\partial x}(x)$ is a $P_0$ matrix for all $x$, and for all networks in $\mathscr N_\Gamma$. \end{theorem}
+If $\mathscr N_\Gamma \subset \mathscr P$, then the Jacobian $-\Gamma \frac{\partial R}{\partial x}(x)$ is a $P_0$ matrix for all $x$, and for all networks in $\mathscr N_\Gamma$. \end{theorem}

-\begin{remark} It is known that a map is injective if its jacobian matrix is $P$ \cite{nikaido65}.
-In our case, the Jacobian matrix being $P_0$ implies that the network cannot admit multiple nondegenerate positive equilibria, where no assumption on boundedness is needed \cite[Appendix B]{banaji09}. \end{remark}
+\begin{remark} It is known that a map is injective if its Jacobian matrix is $P$ \cite{nikaido65}.
+In our case, the Jacobian matrix being $P_0$ implies that the network can not admit multiple nondegenerate positive equilibria, where no assumption on boundedness is needed \cite[Appendix B]{banaji09}. \end{remark}